ImaginedTime/quotes-app-flutter/README.md

 # Quotes App
 A flutter app that shows quotes.
-You can install the app directly by installing the apk file given.
+You can install the app by going to release section of the github repository and downloading the apk file.
-It is the files named Quotes.apk
+Or you can directly click on [this link](https://github.com/ImaginedTime/quotes-app-flutter/releases/download/app/Quotes-v1.0.0.apk)

 ### Below is the picture of the working app